Parole3640/docker-gemini-portal/README.md

 # Docker Gemini Portal

-A crude docker implementation of michael-lazar/gemini-portal
+A crude docker implementation of [michael-lazar/gemini-portal](https://github.com/michael-lazar/gemini-portal)

+This can and should be optimized and improved upon.
+I know very little about coding.

 ## How to run it